rmcanany/SolidEdgeHousekeeper/README.md

 Also, do not Close the file or do a Save As on it.
 Housekeeper maintains a `reference` to the file.
 Those two commands cause the reference to be lost, resulting in an exception.

 #### Save as
-Exports the file to a non-Solid Edge format.
+Exports the file to either a non-Solid Edge format, or the same format in a different directory.

 Select the file type using the `Save As` combobox.
 Select the directory using the `Browse` button, or check the `Original Directory` checkbox.
 These controls are on the **Task Tab** below the task list.